AnishSrivastav/Sendr/README.md

-# Sendr
+# Sendr - The Cross-Chain Messaging Aggregator
 Sendr is a Future-ready Cross-Chain Messaging Aggregator.

-!
-Sendr is under constant-updation and maintenance
+!!
+Sendr is under constant-updation and maintenance !!

 Aggregates multiple cross-chain messaging protocols